DracotMolver/quartz-js/docs/README.md

 # Quartz Is Meant to Be a Readable and Understandable Set of Functions That Explains _What_ You Are Doing Instead of _How_.

 Everything is about functions.
-With this statement borned `Quartz`.
+With this statement born `Quartz`.
 Functions explain what you are doing and they abstract all the boilerplate logic you have done.
 But, _**Why**_ not use functions to explain your intention and also abstract you from the _**How**_ of your code.

-**Quartz** is strongely inspired by tests frameworks like Mocha and Jasmine, encouranging you to use functional programming and remove those side effects that algorithms cause.
+**Quartz** is strongly inspired by tests frameworks like Mocha and Jasmine, encouraging you to use functional programming and remove those side effects that algorithms cause.
 Because I know, as you might as well, that we all code in different ways, some can code clean and beautifully and others cannot.

 ---